Binance Portfolio Redesign

 Nobody is doing portfolio intelligence well.

-To understand what’s actually out there, I put some money into Binance, Coinbase, and Kraken and used them like a real user, noting every moment of confusion.
-Coinbase feels the clearest and easiest to start, but offers almost no sense of risk.
-Bybit is the only one that surfaces risk well, though it’s clearly built for more advanced, derivatives-focused users and doesn’t really support that early, empty-state moment.
-Binance and Kraken sit somewhere in between — better portfolio depth exists, but it’s either buried or takes extra steps to fully understand.
+To understand what’s actually out there, I put some money into Binance, Coinbase, and Kraken and used them like a real user, Coinbase is clearest but shows no risk.
+Bybit surfaces risk well but is built for advanced traders.
+Binance and Kraken have the depth, but it's buried and takes time. to find.

 03 – design with constrains